|Group of Internal Medicine Residents following noon conference

 Residents also gain exposure to a variety of health care delivery systems including Medicare, Medicaid, indigent care, managed care, and private payors.
 The diversity of patient population and health care delivery systems assures residents a comprehensive exposure to the full spectrum of medical problems.
 Residents provide increasingly independent patient care as they progress to the next postgraduate year level.
 By completion of their Internal Medicine training, all residents are able to provide independent comprehensive medical care, even for patients with the most complicated and serious illnesses.

-Residents receive admissions from private attending physicians, the ambulatory clinic patient population, and from our large hospitalist group.
+Residents receive admissions from the emergency room, private attending physicians, the ambulatory clinic patient population, and from our large hospitalist group.
 Each ward team, which is on-call every fourth night, consists of one resident and one or two interns.
-Each intern can carry a maximum of 10 patients, and can admit up to five patients per call day.
+Each intern can carry a maximum of 10 patients.

 Interns are responsible for admitting/discharging patients, writing orders and daily progress notes, and following up on studies.
 The resident is encouraged to develop teaching skills and review medical literature in order to provide the interns with guidance to optimally manage patients.
 Each member of the ward team is scheduled four days off per month.